Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Introduction to Part III

-\paragraph{The implication (4)$\implies$(1) of Theorem~B (Section~\ref{SectionNoFillingLam}).} The proof will produce a certain constant $\Omega=\Omega(\Gamma;\A)$ and then use it to show that if all orbits of $\phi \in \Out(\Gamma;\A)$ have diameter $\ge\Omega$ then $\phi$ has a filling lamination.
+\paragraph{The implication \pref{ItemActLargeOrbit}$\implies$\pref{ItemFillingLamExists} of Theorem~B (Section~\ref{SectionNoFillingLam}).} The proof will produce a certain constant $\Omega=\Omega(\Gamma;\A)$ and then use it to show that if all orbits of $\phi \in \Out(\Gamma;\A)$ have diameter $\ge\Omega$ then $\phi$ has a filling lamination.
 Carrying this out will require tools from relative train track theory (from \cite{\LymanCTTag}, from the prequels \cite{\RelFSHypTag,\RelFSHypTwoTag}, and from earlier sections of this paper), and a certain amount of the work in this section is to provide justifications for applying each of these tools.
 These justifications depend on assuming two constraints on the value of $\Omega$, in the form of two lower bounds $\Omega_1$, $\Omega_2$.
 The value of $\Omega$ is then set to be the maximum of those lower bounds.
 Here is a brief outline of the proof; for a fuller and more formal outline see Section~\ref{SectionOmegaAndProof}.

 In Section~\ref{SectionFirstConstraint} the tool we use is \cite[Proposition 4.24]{\RelFSHypTwoTag}.
-That result, applied in conjunction with the first constraint $\Omega \ge \Omega_1$, let's us specify a train track representative $F \from T \to T$ which is ``EG-aperiodic'' (short for ``exponentially growing aperiodic''), an attracting lamination $\Lambda$ of $\phi$ that is associated to~$F$, and a train track axis for $\phi$ in $\FS(\Gamma;\A)$ which is obtained by suspending~$F$.
-At the free splitting occupying each position along this axis, every generic leaf of $\Lambda$ is realized by a unique line in that free splitting, and that line can be written as a nested union of tiles obtained by pushing forward edges from earlier free splittings along the axis (see~Conclusion (2c) of Section~\ref{SectionFoldAxisReview}).
+That result, applied in conjunction with the first constraint $\Omega \ge \Omega_1 = 5$, let's us specify a free factor system~$\B$ \relA\ that is fixed by $\phi$, a train track representative $F \from T \to T$ of $\phi$ rel~$\B$ that is ``EG-aperiodic'' (short for ``exponentially growing aperiodic''), an attracting lamination $\Lambda$ of $\phi$ that is associated to~$F$, and a train track axis for $\phi$ in $\FS(\Gamma;\A)$ which is obtained by suspending~$F$.
+At each free splitting occupying a position along this axis, every generic leaf of $\Lambda$ is realized by a unique line in that free splitting, and each such line can be written as a nested union of tiles obtained by pushing forward edges from earlier free splittings along the axis (see~Conclusion (2c) of Section~\ref{SectionFoldAxisReview}).